-An increased incidence of hypertension was observed in sorafenib-treated patients.
-Hypertension was usually mild to moderate, occurred early in the course of treatment, and was amenable to management with standard anti-hypertensive therapy.
+An increased incidence of arterial hypertension was observed in sorafenib-treated patients.
+Hypertension was usually mild to moderate, occurred early in the course of treatment, and was amenable to management with standard antihypertensive therapy.
 Blood pressure should be monitored regularly and treated, if required, in accordance with standard medical practice.
-In cases of severe or persistent hypertension, or hypertensive crisis despite adequate antihypertensive therapy, permanent discontinuation of sorafenib should be considered (see "Undesirable Effects").
+In cases of severe or persistent hypertension, or hypertensive crisis despite institution of antihypertensive therapy, permanent discontinuation of sorafenib should be considered (see section 4.8).